Can You Eat Saltwater Catfish? Why or Why Not

 Both species of catfish are found in the same areas, often in the same schools, but depending who you ask, vary widely in their culinary potential.
 One noteworthy distinction between Gafftop Catfish and Hardhead Catfish that could affect how good they are to eat is their diet.

-Why The Bad Rap?
+Why The Bad Rap for ocean catfish?

 Saltwater catfish are often found in the same waters as prized game fish, including Redfish, Speckled Trout, Flounder and other species.
 The thing is that in a lot of places there are huge populations of saltwater catfish, and they're often very eager to take whatever bait a fisherman is casting.